Venezuelan lawmakers seek refuge in embassies after crackdown on Guaido allies

 The opposition do not recognize the Supreme Court’s decisions since they say Maduro has stocked it with his own supporters.
 The U.S. government has threatened to impose sanctions on all of the court’s members.

-Venezuela’s information ministry, Argentina’s embassy in Caracas, and Italy’s embassy in Caracas did not respond to requests for comment.
+Venezuela’s information ministry, Argentina’s embassy in Caracas and Italy’s embassy in Caracas did not respond to requests for comment.

-“He (Blanco) is there as a guest, we can confirm that,” an Argentine foreign ministry official said, on condition of anonymity.
+“He (Blanco) is there as a guest; we can confirm that,” an Argentine foreign ministry official said, on condition of anonymity.

 Guaido invoked the constitution to assume an interim presidency in January, arguing Maduro’s 2018 reelection was illegitimate.
 About 50 countries, including the United States and much of Latin America, have recognized Guaido as the country’s legitimate leader.